Factor Need to Consider before buying the Piano:

 - Another aspect that must be taken into consideration is of course the price: the market for musical instruments is very varied, and instruments are available that adapt to practically all budgets.
 The best thing to do is therefore to start thinking about how much you really want to spend, obviously trying to have a realistic figure in mind for your needs; in fact, saving at any cost is not always a good idea, especially if saving occurs at the expense of sound quality.

-- Obviously we must also consider the quality of the sound: All the peculiarities that the piano offers: many digital pianos have in fact different tools for improving the sound, and different options that allow you to simulate the sound of other instruments.
+- Obviously we must also consider the quality of the sound, and all the peculiarities that the piano offers: many digital pianos have in fact different tools for improving the sound, and different options that allow you to simulate the sound of other instruments.
 Of course, this is not a necessary option for everyone; if you don’t care, you could save a considerable amount and still bring home a piano of excellent quality.

 - One aspect that is often overlooked is that of the keys: it is very important to try a piano before purchasing it, in order to make sure that the keys have the desired friction, thus checking that you are able to play without your fingers slipping.
 In this case it is a very personal aspect and linked to your manual skills: it is not possible to predict a prior if you feel comfortable with a piano or not.